futurepaul/dialog-final-v2/docs/BUILD_GUIDE.md

 # Build Guide for Dialog UniFFI iOS Integration

-This guide documents the complete build process for the Dialog app with Rust backend via UniFFI.
+This guide documents the build process for the Dialog app with a Rust backend via UniFFI.

 ## Prerequisites